kulshekhar/ts-jest/website/docs/getting-started/installation.md

 #### Creating

-By default Jest can run without any config files, but it will not compile `.ts` files.
+By default, Jest can run without any config files, but it will not compile `.ts` files.
 To make it transpile TypeScript with `ts-jest`, we will need to create a configuration file that will tell Jest to use a `ts-jest` preset.

 `ts-jest` can create the configuration file for you automatically: